 Thursday, Feb.
-28 was arguably the most anticipated regular season game in NHL history.
+28 was arguably the most anticipated regular season game in Islanders history.
 John Tavares, who was looked at as the savior of this once proud franchise, returned to Long Island after a very controversial decision to join the Toronto Maple Leafs this past offseason.
 On this night, fans took out their frustrations on the former captain.
 During warmups, the glass was filled with number 91 jerseys with words varying from traitor, snake, and some explicits.
 Rubber snakes and jerseys were thrown at him.
 The boos rained on throughout the game and during his video tribute.
 For Islander fans, it was a night to vent, a night to express how they felt towards a person who lied.

 As memorable as it was to be at that game, a question lingered with me after the game.
 Will there ever be a time where Islanders fans will appreciate what John Tavares did for the Islanders?
 Should there be?